interlay/interbtc-spec/interbtc-spec/docs/source/spec/security.rst

 Integer increment-only counter, used to prevent collisions when generating identifiers for e.g., redeem or replace requests (for OP_RETURN field in Bitcoin).

 .. _activeBlockCount:

 ActiveBlockCount
 ................

-A counter variable that increments every block where the parachain status is ``RUNNING:0``.
+A counter variable that increments every block when the parachain status is ``RUNNING:0``.
 This variable is used to keep track of durations, such as issue/redeem/replace expiry.
-This is used instead of the block number because if the parachain status is not ``RUNNING:0``, no payment proofs can be submitted, so it would not be fair towards users and vaults to continue counting down the (expiry) periods.
+This is used instead of the block number because if the parachain status is not ``RUNNING:0``, no payment proofs can be submitted, so it would not be fair towards users and Vaults to continue counting down the (expiry) periods.
+This field MUST be set to the current block height on initialization.

 Functions